GEOG 1201 Environmental Systems: Weather (4 Credits)

 This course focuses on the concepts and procedures used in discovering and applying relationships within and among maps.
 It extends the mapping and geo-query capabilities of GIS to map analysis and construction of spatial models.
 The course establishes a comprehensive framework that addresses a wide range of applications from natural resources to retail marketing.
 Topics include the nature of spatial data introduction to spatial statistics and surface modeling in the first five weeks followed by spatial analysis operations and modeling techniques in the second five weeks.
 The lectures, discussions and independent exercises provide a foundation for creative application of GIS technology in spatial reasoning and decision making.

-GEOG 3130 Advanced Geographic Information Systems (4 Credits)
+GEOG 3130 GIS Programming with Python (4 Credits)

 This advanced course explores the more technical aspects of GIS functions and data structures.
 Students have hands-on access to both raster (grid-cell) and vector-based software packages in the form of lab exercises that culminate in a small student-designed GIS project.
 Prerequisite: GEOG 2100.

 Designing databases to provide a foundation for GIS functions and applications, including investigating techniques used for designing databases in non-spatial environments and learning the applicability to GIS problems.
 Building on concepts and techniques introduced in the first half to extend traditional techniques and methodologies to model the requirements of spatial problems.
 Students learn to translate the conceptual spatial model into a physical implementation specific to GIS products.
 Prerequisite: GEOG 2100 or GEOG 3100.